How to Start an LLC in Mississippi - Complete Guide

 2. Select a Registered Agent

-3. Determine Your Management Structure
+3. Decide on Your Management Structure

-Mississippi LLCs can be either member-managed or manager-managed.
+Mississippi LLCs are either manager-managed or member-managed.

 Member-managed: